Icinga/icinga2/doc/11-icinga2-client.md

 > **Tip**
 >
-> Don't panic - there are CLI commands available, including setup wizards for easy installation
+> Don't panic -- there are CLI commands available, including setup wizards for easy installation
 > with SSL certificates.
-> If you prefer to use your own CA (for example Puppet) you can do that as well.
+> If you prefer to use your own CA (for example Puppet), you can do that as well.

 ## <a id="icinga2-client-scenarios"></a> Client Scenarios